 Low-Latency Engineer

 ✨Communicate Clearly

-Outstanding communication skills are essential for this role.
+Outstanding communication skills are a must-have for this role.
 Practice explaining complex technical concepts in simple terms, as you may need to collaborate with quant researchers who might not have a deep technical background.

 ✨Prepare for Problem-Solving Questions

 Expect to face technical challenges or problem-solving scenarios during the interview.
-Brush up on your knowledge of modern computer architecture and be ready to discuss how you would tackle performance issues in various programming languages.
+Brush up on your algorithms and data structures, and be ready to think on your feet while demonstrating your approach to optimising performance in real-time applications.

+Low-Latency Engineer